susano0/Face-Mask-Detection-using-SVM-HOG/README.md

-# facemask-svm-hog
-Real-Time Face Mask Detection with SVM and HOG Features
+# Real-Time Face Mask Detection with SVM and HOG Features